mofosyne/arduino-gameboy-printer-emulator/README.md

 - Connect your board and choose the board type (Tools->Board) and the serial port (Tools->Port);
 - Flash the project to you board (Sketch->Upload);
 - The Serial monitor will open, set the baudrate to 115200.
 You should see a welcome message, your board is ready !
-- The Arduino IDE does not allow to directly copy-paste the emulator output, you have to follow [this guide](https://datalab.medium.com/arduino-ide-serial-data-export-by-putty-6a77631a23ea) to get data under text form;
+- The Arduino IDE does not allow to directly copy-paste the emulator output, you have to follow [this guide](https://datalab.medium.com/arduino-ide-serial-data-export-by-putty-6a77631a23ea) to get printer data under text form with PuTTy;
-- Your text file can be converted with [Python](/GameboyPrinterDecoderPython), [Javascript](/GameBoyPrinterDecoderJS), [C++](/GameBoyPrinterDecoderC), and a [web application](https://herrzatacke.github.io/gb-printer-web/#/);
+- Your PuTTy log file can then be converted with [Python](/GameboyPrinterDecoderPython), [Javascript](/GameBoyPrinterDecoderJS), [C++](/GameBoyPrinterDecoderC), or a [web application](https://herrzatacke.github.io/gb-printer-web/#/);
 - You can also directly read and convert the serial data from [Android](https://github.com/Mraulio/GBCamera-Android-Manager) and [GNU Octave/Matlab](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation).
-These codes directly handle the Arduino and do not require using PuTTY.
+These codes directly handle the Arduino serial port and do not require using PuTTY or the Arduino IDE after the initial installation.

 ## Building the Arduino Gameboy Printer Emulator from scratch